Limits & fair use

 Enforcement

-We watch for abuse and scan outbound mail.
+We watch the signals that show abuse in progress: per-account sending rates, bounce and complaint rates, the feedback loops inbox providers give us, and reports sent to abuse@mailhow.com.
 Accounts that endanger the platform or other users’ deliverability can be suspended immediately, and serious violations of these terms can lead to termination without refund.
-On a shared platform, one abuser hurts everyone — so we’re strict about this on purpose.
+On a shared platform, one abuser hurts everyone.
+So we’re strict about this on purpose.
 Full terms are in the Terms of Service.